chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 Because the beta coefficients are now on the same scale, their magnitudes (i.e., their absolute size, ignoring the sign) can be compared to determine the relative "importance" of each predictor.
 For example, `describing` has the largest beta coeffcient (.38); it therefore makes the greatest contribution to the prediction of `wellbeing` in the full model. `clarity` makes the smallest contribution (beta = .02).

-Note, some of the beta coefficients differ slightly from those in Iani et al. (2019).
-I suspect this is because of rounding errors introduced during standardisation in different software packages.
-The ordinal pattern in the beta coefficients is the same, however.
+Note, some of the beta coefficients differ slightly from those reported by Iani et al. (2019).
+This is most likely due to differences in rounding  introduced during standardisation by different software packages.
+The values are very close though and the ordinal pattern in the beta coefficients is the same.

 \